heyder/MyRuby-Code/aurelio/readme.md

 # Aurelio
 ```
-Generata a wordlist from a webpage
+Generate a wordlist from a webpage.
 ```